Chennai Grand Masters: Tiebreaks

 The tiebreak was a two-game blitz match, followed by an armageddon if necessary.
 The time control was 3 minutes with a 2-second increment per move.
 Aravindh was given a bye because he had a better score in terms of direct encounters, beating Arjun in their game.
-He then won the final match against Levon Aronian, who proceeded after holding a draw as black in the armageddon game.
+He then won the final match against Levon Aronian, who had proceeded after holding a draw as black in the armageddon game.